actions-marketplace-validations/apendo-c8_validate-bpmn-model/README.md

    Make sure to replace the placeholder paths (`'path/to/your/bpmn-file.bpmn'`, `'path/to/your/custom_rules/'`, `'path/to/your/.bpmnlintrc'`) with the actual paths in your repository.

+   Information on how to setup bmlint to utilize custom rules can be found here: [bpmn-io](https://github.com/bpmn-io/bpmnlint)

    ```yaml
    name: Call apendo-c8/validate-bpmn-model GitHub Action